Perfect Rib Roast

 8. Never open your oven door for this method.
 This lets all the heat out and negates the cooking process.

-11. To make the au jus, i add the drippings to a pan and then use a au jus packet and or broth and a corn starch slurry to make the jus.
+11. To make the au jus, I add the drippings to a pan and then use an au jus packet and or broth and a corn starch slurry to make the jus.
 I just use the McCormick au jus packet or two of them with the drippings and some additional water.

-12. To slice the roast, carefull remove the netting by cutting away at as much as you can so you don't pull off all the crust.
+12. To slice the roast, carefully remove the netting by cutting away at as much as you can so you don't pull off all the crust.
 The roast is attached to a bone and is partially cut off.
 Cut the roast away from the bone the rest of the way.
-Save this bone to make soup.
-Then slice your roast long ways into large thick slices.
+Save this bone to make soup, then slice your roast long ways into large thick slices.
 You can slice them thinner if you want to make this stretch. (pictures in post)

 For The Whipped Horseradish